 Deccan Odyssey - Members of the Club (free to join) benefit from:

-The Deccan Odyssey is the air-conditioned luxury Indian train that operates in the State of Maharashtra.
-The plush interiors are evocative of a bygone era, but with a modern twist, creating an extraordinary luxury that forms an unforgettable memory.
+The Deccan Odyssey is the air-conditioned Indian train that operates in the State of Maharashtra.
+The plush interiors are evocative of a bygone era, but with a modern twist, creating a special combination for an unforgettable memory.

-With 21 carriages taking just 80 passengers in total, the train includes over 30 staff to oversee a comfortable journey.
+With 21 carriages for up to just 80 passengers, the train has a crew of over 30 to oversee a comfortable journey.

-There is plenty of space with just 8 passengers per carriage in Deluxe class.
-There are 2 presidential suite carriages with 2 suites per carriage.
-There is one valet per carriage to attend to your needs.
+There is plenty of space, with only 8 passengers per carriage in Deluxe class, 2 presidential suite carriages with 2 suites per carriage.
+There is one valet per carriage to attend to your needs..

 Various on-board facilities such as the Spa, internet access and laundry service are chargeable.
 There are daily newspapers, and a foreign exchange service.

-Suites.
-Private attached bathroom with shower; 4-channel music facility; individual temperature control panel; direct dial telephone; electronic safe & small cupboard; each twin bed is 6' x 3'; the suite cabins have a master bedroom with living area, bathroom & DVD player; personal butler available in each sleeper carriage 24hrs.
+Cabins and Suites.
+Private attached bathroom with shower; 4-channel music facility; individual temperature control panel; direct dial telephone; electronic safe & small cupboard; each twin bed is 6' x 3'; the suites have a master bedroom with living area, bathroom & DVD player; personal butler available in each sleeper carriage 24hrs.

 Lounge and Bar Cars.
 These beautifully decorated cars allow one to relax and enjoy the passing scenery, whilst enjoying refreshments and the company of other passengers.